fkie-cad/pcapFS/README.md

 As you can see, the `foo` component lead to the creation of the `PCAPFS_PROP_NOT_AVAIL` folder containing the directories for the protocols.
 There are additional `PCAPFS_PROP_NOT_AVAIL` folders in `tcp` and `ssl`.
 This is because the parsers for TCP and SSL do not provide the `domain` and `path` properties.
 The HTTP parser on the other hand provides these properties leading to the `server.test` and `image` subdirectories.
-So, in the current implementation there is not way to easily figure out whether you mistyped a property or whether your PCAP doesn't contain the protocol providing it.

 ## Decrypting and Decoding Traffic
 It is possible for pcapFS to decrypt and decode certain protocols on the fly if you provide it with the corresponding